Splunk® Style Guide

 Enter

 Use "enter" when referring to the inputting of text.
-See the following examples:
+Review the following table for examples of using "enter":

-• For the Destination field, enter ca_counties.
+For the Destination field, enter ca_counties.
+For the Destination field, type ca_counties.

 Select

 Use "select" when referring to highlighting text, clicking a link, choosing menu items, clicking a button or tab, pressing keys on a keyboard, or interacting with a touch-based user interface.
-See the following examples:
+Review the following table for examples of using "select":

 Select the text that you want to copy.
 Right-click the text that you want to copy.